joseph-flinn/site/frontend/posts/scalable-dev-ci.md

       python-version: "3.11"
 ```

 Whenever a PR is opened or updated, the unit tests will run.
-The PR is blocked from merging until this jobs passes.
+The PR is blocked from merging until this job passes.

 ```yaml